-2.4.1 Long-term incentives
+3.4.1 Supplier required to co-invest

-It should be noted by interested suppliers for the PCP that each supplier will be expected to contribute own time (invest) in the PCP; to be described in the PCP tender document and evaluated in the qualification process of the tender.
-Besides formal and legal reasons related to a PCP, LIVE INCITE wishes to find and cooperate with suppliers which have a strategic, long-term rationale and incentive to participate in the PCP.
+It should be noted by interested suppliers for the PCP that each supplier will be mandated to contribute own time (invest) in the PCP.
+In effect, in a PCP, suppliers may not be compensated to 100 % by the procurer and due to this formal reason but also, and more importantly, the fact that LIVE INCITE wish to find and cooperate with suppliers which have a strategic, long-term rational and incentive behind participating in the PCP.
+LIVE INCITE will in the later published tender for the PCP include and evaluate suppliers based partly on their proposed own contribution.

-2.5 PCP in brief
+3.5 PCP in brief